 Late Arrival

-If a student is more than ten minutes late, he/she will be asked to observe the class.
+If a student is more than ten minutes late, they will be asked to observe the class.
 This is a UI Dance Department policy to avoid injury.

 Advancement